mohitmeena25/finance-manager/README.md

     bash
     npm install

-3. Start the frontend development server: bash npm start
+3. Start the development server: bash npm run dev
+    # Vite typically starts on port 5173

-    The application will open in your browser at http://localhost:3000 (or another available port).
+    The application will open in your browser.

 ---

 ## 📞 Contact

-For any questions or professional inquiries about this project:

 * *LinkedIn:* [linkedin.com/in/mohitmeena252](https://linkedin.com/in/mohitmeena252)
 * *Email:* mm6579327@gmail.com
-*